derrickoswald/CIMSpark/CIMReader/README.md

 ## Jar Naming Scheme

-The name of the jar file (e.g. CIMReader-2.11-2.4.3-4.0.1.jar) is comprised of a fixed name ("CIMReader") followed by three [semantic version numbers](http://semver.org/), each separated by a dash.
+The name of the jar file (e.g. CIMReader-2.11-2.4.3-4.0..jar) is comprised of a fixed name ("CIMReader") followed by three [semantic version numbers](http://semver.org/), each separated by a dash.

 The first version number is the Scala library version.
-This follows [Scala libray naming semantics](https://github.com/scalacenter/scaladex).
+This follows [Scala library naming semantics](https://github.com/scalacenter/scaladex).

 The second version number is the [Spark version](https://spark.apache.org/downloads.html).